Erin Trainor Memorial Fund

 There are currently 29 local Care Centers in the Cure SMA Network but so many more are needed.
 In honor of all the things we had hoped for Erin, we are committing to raising $350,000 in order to support the opening of additional multi-disciplinary Care Centers across the country.
 And we will match every dollar, so Cure SMA will be able to put $700,000 toward this important initiative.
 Our goals are ambitious, yet critical to make a difference in the lives of children and adults with SMA.

 Erin would have been 27 years-old this year.
 While we still feel the loss, we are so proud of the work that has been done and excited to see new care centers address so many children and adults with their various needs.
 For parents who receive a diagnosis now, their outcomes are hopeful, and we have made a renewed commitment to ensure they stay that way by increasing the Care Center Network of Cure SMA.

-Please join us in making an impact on the quality of life for people with SMA.
-Again, we will match all gifts made by June 30th, 2022, up to $350,000 for a total of $700,000 dedicated to the Care Center Network.
+In 2022, we dedicated a total of $700,000 dedicated to the Care Center Network.
 We still hold true to our original commitment to help make a difference to families diagnosed with SMA.
 Everything we did with our amazing network of contacts helped make significant differences in treatments approved for SMA and for that we all should be proud.
 Now we can do the same to ensure rapid local access, and care for all those impacted by SMA.
 Together with you, our supporters, we can continue to make a difference.
 Please make your generous gift of support today.

-For more information or to inquire about making a gift to support the ETMF, please contact Brett Kinley at 847-709-6314 or [email protected]
+For more information or to inquire about making a gift to support the ETMF, please contact [email protected].